Oils for "Achoo" Season: Top 10 Essential Oils to Diffuse for Allergies

 Distilled from the leaves of the Australian Melaleuca alternifolia plant, tea tree oil is another great addition to your arsenal of allergy-fighting essential oils.
 It's incredibly anti-inflammatory, which can help reduce swelling in your nasal passages so you can sleep better and breathe more easily.

 One note: Some people are allergic to this plant.
 Before inhaling it or applying it topically, perform a skin patch test, first.
-If you develop a reaction, stick to any of the other oils on this list!
+If you develop any side effects, stick to any of the other oils on this list!
 Tea tree oil is also unsafe to ingest orally.

 You're already used to sprinkling oregano on your pizza and pasta, but a little-known fact about this plant is that it delivers quick and effective allergy relief!